nro-bot/aprilhunt/index.md

 ## Email Notifications

-If you would like to be notified right away when 1. hunt opens 2. solutions released, please enter email below.
+If you would like to be notified right away when hunt opens and solutions released, please enter email below.
 (Note: Strictly optional, webpage should update on day of hunt with passcode to puzzles)